cloudsmith-io/dt/README.md

 10000
 ```

-Each elf's snacks are separated by blank lines.
-We need to find which elf is carrying the most calories total.
+Blank lines separate each elf's snacks.
+We need to find which elf is carrying the most calories.

 ### The Solution

 OK, so we need to:

 - Read the groups of elf snacks (their calories).
-- Calculate a total for each of the groups (one per elf).
+- Calculate a total for each group (one per elf).
 - Find out which is the greatest total.
 - Use that total as the answer.